eed3si9n/verify/README.md

     example.tests.SimpleTest$.$anonfun$new$9(SimpleTest.scala:54)
 ```

+### assertions

+For the most part, `assert(...)` should do the job.

+To compare large strings, scala-verify also provides `assertEquals(expected: String, found: String, message: => String)`.
+In case of an error, it will print the diff in color for easier detection of the differences.

+### setup and tearDown

 In case you want to setup an environment for each test example and need `setup` and
 `tearDown` semantics, per test example, extend [TestSuite](shared/src/main/scala/verify/TestSuite.scala).
 Then on each `test` definition, you'll receive a fresh value: